Unlimited tax obligation in Poland

 Residency and its implications

-In 2008 a Polish PIT resident is defined as a person who: 1) has a centre of personal or business interests (a life interest centre) within the territory of Poland, or 2) spends in Poland more than 183 days in a year.
+A Polish PIT resident is defined as a person who: 1) has a center of personal or economic interests (a life interest center) within the territory of Poland, or 2) spends in Poland more than 183 days in a tax year.
 It is enough to satisfy one of these conditions to become a Polish resident.

 Polish tax residents pay Polish personal income tax on their worldwide income.
 Double taxation issues are resolved based on the relevant Double Tax Treaty; if no Treaty applies to a particular case double taxation is avoided based on domestic provisions (generally, income tax paid abroad can be proportionally credited against Polish PIT liability).